konstin/github-wikidata-bot/README.md

 this script will perform the following steps, using metadata collected from the GitHub API:

-* Import all stable releases and the release dates
+* Import all stable releases and the release dates, including release data, source, and a source title
 * Update the project website
 * Normalize the GitHub link
 * [Disabled] Update the wikipedia software info box with the new information